Accounting & Payroll Administrator in St John’s

 - All courses, including the Introduction to Accounting transfer of credit, require a passing grade of 65% to be accepted toward PCP certification.

 Eastern Academy has an Articulation Agreement with Yorkville University in New Brunswick that automatically awards graduates of the Accounting and Payroll Administrator program 39 block transfer credits toward completion of Yorkville University’s Bachelor of Business Administration (BBA) degree.
 To be eligible for admission and the awarding of this block of transfer credits, students must have graduated with a minimum grade of 70% in each course in the Accounting and Payroll Administrator program.

 Graduates of the Accounting and Payroll Administrator program who wish to continue to pursue Yorkville University’s BBA degree can complete all required courses online.

-Grade 12 or equivalent or mature student status.
+Minimum of a Canadian high school grade 12 or equivalent, or a mature student.
 Please call the campus for more details.

 NOC CODE: 1431, 1432

 Salary information may be found on: https://www.jobbank.gc.ca/home

 Apply today for the Accounting & Payroll Administration program St John’s